by Collyn Rivers

 Buy a new RV in 5 steps – step 1

-Camper trailer, caravan or motorhome?
+Camper trailer, travel trailer or motorhome?

 Camper Trailer Pros – small, lightweight, easy to tow, low cost, some are suitable off-road.
 Low depreciation.
 Many resell for their original buying price.